When children leave our school at the end of their journey through primary education, we aim to have worked with families to grow:

 Responsible citizens who:

-- Recognise that through upholding a set of shared values and beliefs that they contribute significantly to the community that they live in and the wider global community.
+- Recognise that, through upholding a set of shared values and beliefs, they can contribute significantly to the community where they live and to the wider global community.